Introducing the Gantt Chart Excel Tool

 You will note that the staff member and the % progress fields are optional.
 This is ideal for a fast Gantt chart or for simple planning by individuals.
 In this case, the above output would look like this…

 In this case, the color shading and pattern is the same, but without the color-coding for staff and percent progressed.
 This gives the template the benefit of flexibility.

 - Students needing to plan their group (and/or individual) work tasks

 - Students needing a Gantt Chart or timetable for input into a marketing plan or other assessment task

-- Marketing practitioners needing a quick, easy-to-use, and free project planning tool (for new product launches and other projects and campaigns)
+- Marketing practitioners needing a quick, easy-to-use, and project planning tool (for new product launches and other projects and campaigns)

 - Work teams that need to update their progress on a Gantt Chart template that everyone can use